stateset/stateset-network/README.md

 The Lead has the following business `flows` that can be called:

-- `CreateLead` - Create a Lead between your organization and a known counterparty on the DSOA
+- `CreateLead` - Create a Lead between your organization and a known counterparty on the Stateset
-- `TransferLead` - Transfer the Lead between your organization and a counterparty on the DSOA
+- `TransferLead` - Transfer the Lead between your organization and a counterparty on the Stateset
 - `ShareLead` - Share the Lead Data with a counterparty
 - `EraseLead` - Erase the Lead Data
 - `ConvertLead` - Convert a Lead State into an Account State and Contact State